×

 Is there a lot of diversity?
 Are people in Colombia accepting of differences?

 "Overall, the people are accepting of anyone in my experience.
 I have only met one Colombian who has complained about expats.
 I don't pay much attention to this person.
 The economic diversity is defined by six "Strata" six being the highest.
 Culturally, this is South America, to be sure, great South America.
 This city is law abiding for the most part and handled the covid quarantine with poise.
 Perfect, no. There were instances like everywhere.
 The most complaints i hear are from expats who, perhaps, wish Medellin was more similar to states.
 Having said that, most expats love it here, particularly retirees who have a higher standard of living on less monthly income.
 Anything this city puts its mind to to accomplish they do beautifully.
-Communities come from all over the world to learn how Medellin achieves the standards it does," explained one expat living in Medellin, Colombia.
+Communities come from all over the world to learn how Medellin achieves the standards it does," remarked one expat living in Medellin, Colombia.

 What are the schools in Colombia like?

 "The British School of Bogotá is widely regarded as one of the best international and bilingual schools in Colombia.
 Located in the World Trade Center complex in Chapinero, the school boasts a world-class curriculum and a student-centric approach to teaching.
 Founded in 2008, it is part of the International Schools Association of Colombia and provides students with a comprehensive bilingual and bicultural education.
 Another highly regarded international and bilingual school in Colombia is the Colegio Bilingüe Internacional de Cali.
 This private school, founded in 1998, is a leader in education in the region, offering programs that combine traditional Colombian education with international methodology and standards.
 The South American International School (SAIS) in Bogotá is another top-choice for international families in Colombia.
 Founded in 2012, the school has become a leader in contemporary instruction, offering innovative and challenging programs that help children explore and flourish.
 Finally, the Kites International School in Medellín is an excellent choice for families seeking a bilingual education for their children.
-The school is based upon a strong foundation of teaching and learning, complemented by a focus on social-emotional development and experiential learning," remarked one parent with kids at in .
+The school is based upon a strong foundation of teaching and learning, complemented by a focus on social-emotional development and experiential learning," remarked one expat living in with children attending .

 Is the cost of living in Colombia high?